MrGhostlyOrb/countdown-widget/README.md

 This project uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

-The countdown target time can be set in CountdownWidget.kt in UNIX timestamp format or entered in the widget's configuration settings at runtime.
+The countdown target time can be set in CountdownWidget.kt in UNIX timestamp format(milliseconds) or entered in the widget's configuration settings at runtime.
 The default is set using the third parameter `1694347200000`

 `val targetTime = prefs.getLong(PREF_TARGET_TIME + appWidgetId, 1694347200000)`